This blog may contain affiliate links. Read our disclosure policy for more info.

 - Farelli’s – These guys do amazing Italian food.
 I recommend getting pasta here as it’s all homemade and super fresh!

 - The Cow – The Cow is another Italian restaurant.
-It’s also very unique as its the oldest restraint in Queenstown.
+It’s also very unique as its the oldest restaurant in Queenstown.
 It’s located in an old barn and the pizza here is next level!

-Where to Drink in Queenstown
+Where to Drink in Queenstown, New Zealand

 Queenstown is filled with awesome bars and depending on what kind of atmosphere you like you, can always find something.
 A few great places to try out are: